Stranraer: Media

+Local newspaper the Stranraer and Wigtownshire Free Press is based and was previously printed in the town's St Andrews Street.
+The Galloway Gazette also covers the town and surrounding area.
+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the local relay transmitter.

+Stranraer’s local radio stations are BBC Radio Scotland on 94.1 and Greatest Hits Radio Dumfries & Galloway broadcasts at 96.5 FM in the town.

 Sport

 The town is the home of Stranraer F.C., the local semi-professional football team who play at Stair Park.
-They currently play in the Scottish League Two.
+They currently play in Scottish League Two.
 The rugby team Wigtownshire RFC are based in the town, playing at London Road Playing Fields, opposite Stair Park and are currently in West League Division 2.
 Also at Stair Park are BMX and skateboarding ramps, and all-weather tennis and netball courts.
 The town also has a swimming pool (with flume), fitness suite, gymnasium and large sports hall at the council-run Ryan Centre, as well as other football fields, parks and all-weather multi-purpose pitches.

 Throughout the years, Stranraer has also been a centre of excellence for Scottish curling.
 The town boasts the first hotel in the world with an indoor curling ice rink (North West Castle), and was the birthplace of Hammy McMillan, a World Champion curler, and current resident.
 The town is host to a number of annual curling championships, including the Scottish Ladies Curling Championship and the World Juniors Curling Championship.

-In 2019 the Scottish Coastal Rowing world championships, Skiffieworld, was held at Stranraer between 7 and 13 July.
+In 2019, the Scottish Coastal Rowing world championships, Skiffieworld, was held at Stranraer between 7 and 13 July.
 Over 50 clubs raced St Ayles Skiffs during the week.